underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 if (result.IsError()) puts(result.GetErrorMessage().c_str());
 ```

-With actions sended as pointer to dynamicaly allocated table, and size.
+With actions sent as pointer to dynamicaly allocated table, and size.
 ```c++
 using namespace CWKSS;